|Overall Record:||222-115, .659|

 Coach Hipple and the Athenas share their knowledge and love of the game with local youth teams during clinics they offer throughout the year to serve the community.
 Remembering how they felt watching "the big girls" play, the Athenas bring a huge enthusiasm to these clinics teaching and bonding with their young trainees.

 Prior to entering collegiate coaching, Hipple led Outward Bound courses with adjudicated and at-risk youth for almost ten years.
 An outgrowth of this work led her to corporate leadership consulting for several years before attending graduate school at the University of Utah.
 Master's degree in hand, Hipple left to fulfill another lifelong dream and served as a Peace Corps Volunteer for two and a half years in Malawi, Africa.

-A native of Gainesville, FL, Hipple started her career coaching working with a 12U basketball team in a local church league.
+A native of Gainesville, Florida, Hipple started her coaching career with a 12U basketball team in a local church league.
 Coaching highlights since then have been many.
 Among the most memorable was organizing an all-day practice session for the 2004 U.S. Olympic softball team during the ‘Aiming to Athens' tour.

 In addition to coaching the softball team, Hipple is an Associate Professor of Physical Education at CMS and teaches two Fitness courses each Fall.
-She is also the Event Coordinator for the CMS Women’s Volleyball Team acting behind the scenes to ensure the smooth operation of CMS Volleyball home matches.
+She coordinates the CMS Women’s Volleyball Team games management, acting behind the scenes to ensure the smooth operation of CMS Volleyball home matches.